Sentinal4D/cellshape/README.md

 The training procedure follows two steps:
 1. Training the dynamic graph convolutional foldingnet (DFN) autoencoder to automatically learn shape features.
-2. Adding the clustering layer to refine shape features and learn shape classes simultaneous.
+2. Adding the clustering layer to refine shape features and learn shape classes simultaneously.

 Inference can be done after each step.